nklein/cl-reactive/README.md

 the signal value of a signal variable while one cannot do the same for a signal function.

+Constants and functions can be used in place of signals in most places that expect a signal.

 ## Basic Signal Manipulations

 The fundamental building blocks for all signal operations are: